scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today, had some food out at trivia for dinner though.

+### Day 269

+Soylent for lunch, but then was invited out to an asian place and had Bi Bam Bop for the first time.
+It was ok, to be honest I think I should have just gone with my staple of sukiyaki, but trying something new is good for you.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/